 Medical Team: At this stage providers work with the clinical team to create and manage a treatment plan that allows for the lowest and effective dose of medication and therapy to maintain their treatment gains indefinitely.
 For some individuals that may mean tapering their medication assisted treatment to the lowest effective dose.
 Tapering MAT is not an absolute indication and should be individualized for each patient.
 For some forms of MAT, the vast majority of individuals show greater success while continuing some form of it indefinitely.

 PATIENT RIGHTS

-Subject to applicable State and Federal law, BrightView will comply with the following Patient Rights established by the Ohio Department of Mental Health and Addiction Services to the extent applicable to our program:
+Subject to applicable State and Federal law, BrightView will comply with the following Patient Rights established by the Kentucky Cabinet for Health and Family Services to the extent applicable to our program: